'On The Red Carpet at CMA Fest' goes inside Nashville's biggest fan event

 In the new episode, "On The Red Carpet at CMA Fest," you'll hear more from this year's CMA Fest hosts along with Nissan Stage performers like Lainey Wilson, Darius Rucker, Dierks Bentley, Trade Adkins, Keith Urban, Zach Top and more.

-"CMA Fest Presented by SoFi" airs Thursday, June 26 at 8/7c on ABC.
+"CMA Fest Presented by SoFi" airs TONIGHT, June 26 at 8/7c on ABC.

 Watch the full episode, "On The Red Carpet at CMA Fest," in the video player above.